QUnit.test.if()

 QUnit.test.if( name, condition, callback )

-Add a test that only runs if a condition is true.
+Define a test that is automatically skipped when a condition is false.

 parameter description